PRAYER FOR YOUNG PEOPLE IN VIEW OF THE FORTHCOMING

 Though yesterday was her feast, I decided to combine Monica with her probably better known son and celebrate them both together.
-They are so inextricably linked for without the love, patience, and prayer of Monica, Augustine would have been lost to us, and we would at best place him as a minor player in the ranks of the heretics and at worst have forgotten him like so many others.
+They are so inextricably linked for without the love, patience, and prayer of Monica, Augustine would have been lost to us, and we would at best place him as a minor player in the ranks of the heretics and at worst have forgotten him like so many others who denied the truth.

 We often forget the role of mothers in the salvation of there sons, as we often dismiss Mary's role in our salvation.
 May we remember the efforts of those who have brought us fully to God and may we speak the same words as Augustine: